MindaugasMozuraitis/GettingAndCleaningData_Project/README.md

 * saves all the new .csv files in the original data folder

 # CodeBook.md
-* describes the variables, the data, and any other work that was performed to clean up the data
+* describes the data and the variables